How to Estimate App Development Costs (Updated for 2017)

-Understanding in which category your app falls into is the first step in estimating your overall app development costs.
+Understanding in which category your new app idea falls into is the first step in estimating your overall app development costs.

 Simple apps have a limited number of screens and may connect to an API in order to retrieve data.
 These apps don’t typically support user profiles, although they often let users share their content to social media.
 As a general rule, simple apps will generate limited amounts of analytic data.

 By our estimates, simple apps take about 35 hours to design and 400 hours to develop.
 App development costs run between $59,000 and $239,000 depending on the number of features and how you choose to build them.

 A single app developer or small team can create simple apps in less than 3 months.